 Downshifting without a clutch is much trickier, requires perfect timing and will take a little more practice to get it right.
 To downshift, you will need to blip the throttle just prior to stepping on the shifter lever.
-For those of you who don’t know, blipping the throttle means to give it a very short, rapid twist.
+For those of you who don’t know, blipping the throttle means giving it a very short, rapid twist.
 This blip will increase the rpm of your engine so that it will match the rpm of the lower gear you’re about to shift into.
 Blip the throttle, change gears, all in one, quick, perfectly timed motion.
 If you get it wrong, your bike won’t shift and you’ll simply have to try again.

 You will also need to practice the technique of blipping your throttle while squeezing the front brake lever smoothly and in a controlled fashion.
 This can be done by holding the throttle with the thumb and index fingers, while your other three fingers squeeze the brake lever.
-Another option, and one I prefer, is to apply the break with your first two fingers, and blip the throttle with your thumb and other two fingers.
+Another option, and one I prefer, is to apply the break with your first two fingers and blip the throttle with your thumb and other two fingers.
 The first few times I blipped the throttle while braking, I kept grabbing a handful of brake, but over time, my control got a lot better.

 Will Clutchless Shifting Damage my Motorcycle?

 Here’s where you will find differences of opinion.
-Some will tell you not to do it as there is no real reason for it unless you’re riding the track or drag racing, and that you’re only inviting trouble if you do it.
+Some will tell you not to do it as there is no real reason for it unless you’re riding the track or drag racing and that you’re only inviting trouble if you do it.
 Trouble in the form of unnecessary wear and tear on your transmission.
 So, what’s the truth?
 Shifting without the clutch can damage your transmission if you do it wrong on a consistent basis.
-To make sure you’re doing it right, there are certain noises you should listen for.
+To make sure you’re doing it right, there are certain noises you should listen to.
 If you hear any kind of hard clunking while you shift, you’re not quite hitting the timing right.
 It means you’re probably shifting a bit soon.
 You need to shift right when the engine is at no throttle.
 If you hear any kind of grinding noises when you shift, you’re doing it wrong and this can really damage your gears.

-Downshifting without the clutch creates a greater risk of damaging your transmission, this is true, and it takes a lot more practice to get it spot on.
+Downshifting without the clutch creates a greater risk of damaging your transmission, this is true, and it takes a lot more practice to get it to spot on.
 Again, if you hear any kind of hard clunking, or gears grinding, you’re not doing it correctly and need to make some adjustment in your throttle timing or just go back to shifting with the clutch.

 Clutchless shifting doesn’t work well with all motorcycles.
 They work best with sport bike and dirt bikes because these bikes run at a higher RPM and they have shorter gear boxes.
 This means there is a very short distance between gears in the transmission.
 The technique is more commonly used by sport bike riders who are taking their motorcycles to the track and want to shave a few tenths of a second off their lap times.